Altaxo/Altaxo/download.md

 The current officially released version of Altaxo can be found in the stable folder, which is
 [here at SourceForge](https://sourceforge.net/projects/altaxo/files/Altaxo/Altaxo-Latest-Stable/).
-You will need the .NET-Framework 4.7.1 on your computer prior to the installation.
+You will need .NET-Framework 4.8 on your computer prior to the installation.
+On most systems, it is already installed.
 Double-click on the .msi file in order to install Altaxo.
 Alternatively, you can download the .zip file with the binaries - see the text below how to handle this.